NERSC Staff Publications & Presentations

 Remote Direct Memory Access (RDMA) is expected to be an integral communication mechanism for future exascale systems enabling asynchronous data transfers, so that applications may fully utilize CPU resources while simultaneously sharing data amongst remote nodes.
 In this work we examine Network-induced Memory Contention (NiMC) on Infiniband networks.
 We expose the interactions between RDMA, main-memory and cache, when applications and out-of-band services compete for memory resources.
 We then explore NiMCs resulting impact on application-level performance.
 For a range of hardware technologies and HPC workloads, we quantify NiMC and show that NiMCs impact grows with scale resulting in up to 3X performance degradation at scales as small as 8K processes even in applications that previously have been shown to be performance resilient in the presence of noise.
 Additionally, this work examines the problem of predicting NiMC's impact on applications by leveraging machine learning and easily accessible performance counters.
 This approach provides additional insights about the root cause of NiMC and facilitates dynamic selection of potential solutions.
 Lastly, we evaluated three potential techniques to reduce NiMCs impact, namely hardware offloading, core reservation and network throttling.

-T. Koskela, A. Ilic, Z. Matveev, S. Williams, P. Thierry, C. Yang, Performance Tuning of Scientific Codes with the Roofline Model, Tutorial at Supercomputing Conference (SC) 2017, November 17, 2017,
+T. Koskela, A. Ilic, Z. Matveev, S. Williams, P. Thierry, and C. Yang, Performance Tuning of Scientific Codes with the Roofline Model, Half-Day Tutorial, Supercomputing Conference (SC’17), November 2017,

 Tim Mattson, Alice Koniges, Yun (Helen) He, Barbara Chapman, The OpenMP Common Core: A hands-on exploration, SuperComputing 2017 Tutorial, November 12, 2017,